Inside Geneva: the laws that changed the world, and the people who fought for them

 We have a convention against genocide, but is it enough?

-Ken Roth, human rights expert, says: “People feel like, if you don’t call it genocide, then it’s not serious.
+Ken Roth, human rights expert, says: “People feel like if you don’t call it genocide, then it’s not serious.
 And that’s a mistake.”

 “We have a genocide convention, and we don’t have a crimes against humanity convention, at least not yet,” said Paola Gaeta, professor at the Geneva Graduate Institute.

-And the convention against forced disappearences is a protection for families as well as those who are abducted.
+And the convention against forced disappearances is a protection for families as well as those who are abducted.

 Cordula Droege, from the ICRC, says: “Victims of enforced disappearances are not only those who are disappeared but also those who suffer directly from it, such as the relatives.”